Database experts build a database appliance that delivers superior usability, reliability, and performance with Fusion ioMemory PCIe cards.

 Partnership with SanDisk

 SpringbokSQL selected SanDisk as their vendor based on their extensive tests.
-However Alex Alexander was also looking to partner with a company with longevity, continuity, and a history of flash memory knowhow.
+However, Alex Alexander was also looking to partner with a company with longevity, continuity, and a history of flash memory know-how.
 Alexander notes that, since SanDisk has been a flash memory company throughout its history, the Company has greatly contributed to PCIe flash design: “SanDisk was the first company who actually listened to our feedback.
 They made improvements to the device configuration, so we started using that solution in our configuration.
 In addition, the people I established a relationship with initially are still onboard.
 I think the best thing about SanDisk is continuity.
-Since the moment we had a relationship, it continued.
+From the moment we had a relationship, it continued.
 We had the same people involved.
 I think, together, in cooperation, we developed something really valuable.
 I think this is a very good partnership.”

 He continued, “SpringbokSQL is a software and a hardware company.
 SanDisk is a software and hardware company too.
 Not only do we have the fastest possible PCIe flash device at our disposal, but also SanDisk developed a file system for this PCIe flash device.
 So that combination created the fastest possible throughput.”